Aditi Pant: Early life and education

 Aditi Pant was born in a Marathi-speaking Deshastha Brahmin family in Nagpur, India.
 Her Father Appa Saheb Pant was a respected diplomat and served Government of India for forty years.
 He also served as High Commissioner in many countries of Europe and Africa.
 Her mother Nalini Devi was a medical doctor and a Fellow of the Royal College of Surgeons.
 Aditi began taking an interest in science at a young age.
 Her curiosity grew from her exposure to the natural world by her parents, in the form of dinnertime conversation and outdoor activities.
 At the time Pant was growing up, it was uncommon for women to obtain advanced degrees.

 Pant completed her BSc at University of Pune (also known as the University of Poona).
 She was inspired to take up oceanography as a profession when she came across the book The Open Sea by Alister Hardy from a family friend.
-She was happily surprised to be awarded a US government scholarship to take up a Master's in Marine Sciences in the University of Hawaii.[3]
+She was happily surprised to be awarded a US government scholarship to take up a Master of Science in Marine Sciences in the University of Hawaiʻi.[3]
 Her academic interest lay in photosynthesis in plankton communities.
 She wrote her thesis on the effect of tropical light intensities on photosynthesis by natural plankton communities and the nature and amount of reduced carbon flow from phytoplankton to bacteria.
 Studying this target organism in the open sea proved to be very problematic and strenuous, and with help from her mentor Dr. M S Doty, Pant decided to focus on a single bacterium model before moving to a larger community.

-Pant then went on to pursue a Ph.D. in Physiology in Marine Algae at Westfield College London University.
+Pant then went on to pursue a Doctor of Philosophy in Physiology in Marine Algae at Westfield College London University.
 Her thesis dealt with the subject matter of the physiology of marine algae.
 She went on to earn a SERC award and a stipend for her investigations.